+2. For wate r bodies with a TMDL and without a BMAP.
 PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT All discharges to receiving waters with TMDLs and associated allocations Each permittee shall develop a list of TMDL water bodies into which its MS4 discharges.
 If the permittee discharges into only one TMDL water body, the permittee shall prioritize that water body.
 If the permittee discharges into more than one TMDL water body, each permittee shall develop a list of factors to rank these water bodies.
 Each permittee shall prioritize the water body(ies) that will be addressed within the permit cycle and include a schedule for completing the remaining tasks set forth in Parts VIII.B.2.b through VIII.B.3.a for the prioritized water body(ies) within the current permit cycle.
 Each permittee shall prepare a final report that includes the list of ranked water bodies that the MS4 discharges into and factors used, the prioritized TMDL water body(ies), and the associated schedule for completing the remaining tasks for those TMDL water body(ies) that will be addressed within the current permit cycle.
 BCPWD and Municipalities The plan shall be submitted to DEP within six months of the effective date of the permit for review and approval.

-3. Dischargin 3.
-Discharging into Waters with a Bacteria TMDL that does not have a BMAP PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT All discharges to receiving waters with Bacteria TMDLs If the permittee has prioritized a bacteria TMDL in Part VIII.B.2.a, the permittee shall develop a Bacterial Pollution Control Plan (BPCP) to identify the sources and activities to reduce bacteria loadings from the MS4 to the Maximum Extent Practicable (MEP).
-Each ANNUAL REPORT shall include a table summarizing the status of the TMDL process.
-The report also shall include a summary of the estimated load reductions that have occurred for the pollutant(s) of concern being discharged from the MS4 BCPWD and Municipalities Submit the Bacteria Pollution Control Plan with the Year 3 ANNUAL REPORT.
-Annually to the TMDL water body during the reporting period and cumulatively since the date the Supplemental SWMP was implemented.
+3. Discharging into Waters with a Bacteria TMDL that does not have a BMAP PERMITTEE ACTIVITY INTERLOCAL REPORTING RESPONSIBILITY REQUIREMENT All If the permittee has prioritized a bacteria TMDL in Part Submit the Bacteria discharges to VIII.B.2.a, the permittee shall develop a Bacterial Pollution BCPWD and Pollution Control Plan receiving Control Plan (BPCP) to identify the sources and activities to Municipalities with the Year 3 ANNUAL waters with reduce bacteria loadings from the MS4 to the Maximum REPORT.
+Bacteria Extent Practicable (MEP).
+TMDLs Each ANNUAL REPORT shall include a table summarizing the status of the TMDL process.
+The report also shall include a summary of the estimated load reductions that have occurred for the pollutant(s) of concern being discharged from the MS4 to the TMDL water body during the reporting period and cumulatively since the date the Supplemental SWMP was implemented.
+Annually